 Daily use of plastic seems inescapable.
-After all, it holds and covers our beverages, food, cleaning agents, clothes, office supplies, technology — basically everything we need in our everyday lives.
+After all, it holds and covers our beverages, food, cleaning agents, clothes, office supplies, technology — everything we need in our everyday lives.
 A plastic-free world may seem impossible, but taking small steps to reduce one’s plastic footprint creates an impact if it’s integrated into one’s lifestyle.

 Here are a few simple, but bright ways to cut plastic use.

 Invest In Reusables

 Water Bottles: For every six water bottles that Americans buy, only one ends up being recycled.
 Imagine going through the whole day without having to buy a single water bottle because you have a reusable water container.
 Doing this daily will allow you to reduce your plastic footprint and do our planet a huge favor.

 Plus, by using reusable water bottles, you’ll be more likely to drink more water (or enough as your body demands) which is excellent for your skin, your bodily functions, and for your healthy lifestyle diet!